Paris Métro: Interior decoration

 A number of stations have original decorations to reflect the cultural significance of their locations.
 The first to receive this treatment was Louvre – Rivoli on line 1, which contains copies of the masterpieces on display at the museum.
 Other notable examples include Bastille (line 1), Saint-Germain-des-Prés (line 4), Cluny – La Sorbonne (line 10) and Arts et Métiers (line 11).

 Exterior decoration

 The original Art Nouveau entrances are iconic symbols of Paris.
-There are currently 83 of them.
+There are 83 of them.
 Designed by Hector Guimard in a style that caused some surprise and controversy in 1900, there are two main variants: